t2tre/sensu-omnibus/README.md

 9. Select `IBM AIX 6.1` from `Select an image`.

-10. Unless you will be building a new Saved Image, select `FIXME` from `Saved images`.
+10. Unless you will be building a new Saved Image, select `Saved image` from `Select an image type` and `aix-6_1-with-xl-deps` from `Select an image`.

-10. Click `Add Resources to project`.
+11. Click `Add Resources to project`.

-11. Click `Create project and reservation`.
+12. Click `Create project and reservation`.

 #### Building a new Saved Image